sobafuchs/vero-promise/README.md

 });
 ```

-4. To run the tests, either create a `config.js` file and create a vero instance with your auth token, or edit the part in `test.js` where vero is required in and pass in the auth token there.
+4.To run the tests, either create a `config.js` file and create a vero instance with your auth token, or edit the part in `test.js` where vero is required in and pass in the auth token there.
 Then, run `mocha test.js`.

 Feel free to reach out if you have any questions or find any bugs.